 You can improve your online privacy by installing a VPN to prevent websites from tracking your online activity using your IP address.
 It won’t stop websites from logging your keystrokes, but it can protect your online identity against many different digital trackers.
-CyberGhost VPN provides 100% anonymity thanks to our No Logs policy and RAM-only servers.
+CyberGhost VPN improves your privacy thanks to our strong encryption, No Logs policy, and RAM-only servers.

 As long as you’re mindful of what you do online, you can avoid handing over too much information to companies – and by extension, cybercriminals.
-Keep in mind, websites can’t log any personal information you don’t willingly input.
+Keep in mind, websites can’t log any personal information you don’t willingly put in.